athira4/iBlog-FRT-InternshipProject/README.md

 # iBlog-FRT-InternshipProject

-# Project Title

-A brief description of what this project does and who it's for

-This project is a Front End Website (MedCare).

 This is a sample project created for the purpose of learning and demonstration of Microsoft Azure skills during the